ASEC2026 Agenda “Strengthening African Security Through Innovation & Inclusion”

 Panel 1; Strengthening African-Led Security Frameworks: Regional Cooperation, Innovation, and Strategic Readiness

-ASEC2026's opening session explores how African led mechanisms can drive more coherent, responsive, and sustainable security outcomes across the continent.
+ASEC2026's opening session explores how African led security mechanisms can drive more coherent, responsive, and sustainable outcomes across the continent.
 With the African Union Commission’s Political Affairs, Peace & Security Department (PAPS) at the centre, the discussion examines the evolution of regional cooperation, the role of RECs/RMs, and the importance of strengthening national capacities to support collective action.
-Panellists consider how innovation, data driven decision making, and inclusive governance can enhance readiness and reduce reliance on external actors.
-The session also highlights opportunities for African industry, research institutions, and public–private collaboration to contribute to long term resilience and strategic autonomy.
+Panellists consider how innovation, integrated defence solutions, and modern air and multi domain capabilities can enhance readiness, improve situational awareness, and support rapid response across diverse operational environments.
+Panel 1 also highlights opportunities for African industry, research institutions, and public–private collaboration to contribute to long term resilience, interoperability, and strategic autonomy.

 Audience Discussion; Question & Answer Session